Rakhi977/NYD--hackathon/README.md

 - **Sample Query**:
     - Query: what gita says about selflessness?
     - Retrieved Verse: "He sees, who sees that all actions are performed solely by Nature and that the Self is without action."`

+# Contributors
+This project was developed by the following team members during the NYD Hackathon 2025:
+- Rakhi
+- Anjali Yadav
+- Piyush Gautam

+# Future work
+- Fine-tune the Sentence Transformer model for more accurate retrieval.
+- Incorporate additional spiritual texts.
+- Deploy the project as a web app for public access.
+- Optimize the pipeline for faster query processing.